Team Coordination Has Broken Down: The 2-Week Emergency Restructure for Operators at $100K–$200K/Year

 After 2 weeks: Structure in place, coordination hours cut 50–70%, founder freed from bottleneck.
 Not perfect.
 Functional.

-Day 1: Work Stream Mapping (6 hours)
+Day 1 Work Stream Mapping (6 Hours) To See Who Does What

 Hour 1–2: Identify All Work Streams